REFILLING TIPS

 (HOW TO SAVE MONEY $$$)

-With the average cartridge refill saving $20 to $50 over the cost of buying a new one, it makes sense that the more refills you can get out of a cartridge, the more money you can save.
+With the average cartridge refill saving 20% to 70% over the cost of buying a new one, it makes sense that the more refills you can get out of a cartridge, the more money you can save.
+In some cases we can refill with more ink than the original cartridge had in it.
+We can also provide you with a refill kit.
 If you can refill your cartridge 6 times instead of purchasing a new one each time, the savings would be substantial.
-So, here are some tips on how to look after your cartridge to get the longest possible life out of it.
+We also offer compatible cartridges for most models as a replacement option or to have a spare.
+These compatibles often contain larger ink volumes for a similar price to refills.

 UNDERSTANDING YOUR CARTRIDGE